libdriver/adxl345/misra/README.md

 ### Report

-Detailed reports can be found in /misra/Polyspace report.pdf.
+Detailed reports can be found in /misra/adxl345_polyspace_report.pdf.